KCFF Doc Factory

 The majority of the funding for the Doc Factory comes directly from the Kingston Canadian Film Festival, with the goal of supporting local filmmakers and promoting doc filmmaking in the Kingston area.
 Want to help support programming like this?
 You can donate here!

-The program runs from April to November and consists of five basic modules:
+The program runs from program runs from May to December and consists of five basic modules:

-Module 1: Foundational background and fundamentals of documentary filmmaking (8 classes/8 weeks) April-May 2025
+Module 1: Foundational background and fundamentals of documentary filmmaking (8 classes/8 weeks) May-June 2025

 Module 4: Post-production (12 weeks) September-November 2025